Rui Hachimura NBA Playoffs Player Props: Lakers vs. Grizzlies

 Rui Hachimura Insights vs. the Grizzlies

-- The Lakers average the second-most possessions per game with 104.8.
-His opponents, the Grizzlies, have one of the fastest tempos, ranking sixth with 104.1 possessions per contest.

-- Defensively, the Grizzlies are 11th in the NBA, giving up 113 points per game.

-- On the glass, the Grizzlies have allowed 44.4 rebounds per game, which puts them 21st in the NBA.
+- The Grizzlies give up 44.4 rebounds per game, ranking 21st in the NBA.

-- Giving up 26.4 assists per game, the Grizzlies are the 26th-ranked team in the NBA.
+- The Grizzlies are the 26th-ranked team in the league, conceding 26.4 assists per contest.

-- In terms of 3-pointers, the Grizzlies are ranked 25th in the league, allowing 13 makes per game.
+- The Grizzlies are the 25th-ranked team in the league at allowing threes, giving up 13 made 3-pointers per game.

 Rui Hachimura vs. the Grizzlies